 On Friday at the end of the workday, I shut off my work email so I can't even see it on my phone.
 This helps me be a more present father and husband.

 Are there exceptions to this hard rule?
 Of course.
 There are deadlines that need to be met and quick turn around proposals that need to be developed.
-I find those situations are more rare than they are common based on the expectations I’ve set with my employer.
+I find those situations are rarer than they are common based on the expectations I’ve set with my employer.

 6. Ask the Kids to Help